-In addition, the goal of the HBP is now shifting more explicitly in the direction of building an enduring European scientific infrastructure.
-Given that EU infrastructure projects are funded and managed rather differently from research projects, this shift has had a profound influence on the new HBP governance arrangements outlined here.
-The HBP governance should also ensure a clear "separation of powers" (see next section below), to implement the principle that the people who decide the allocation of money within the Project should not be the ones who are responsible for spending it.
-Finally, the HBP should ensure that its governance structure is transparent and simple, fairly represents Partner organisations, funders and other stakeholders, and provides adequate accountability to all these parties, as well as including appropriate mechanisms for resolving conflicts.
+The HBP governance should ensure a clear "separation of powers", to implement the principle that the people who decide the allocation of money within the Project should not be the ones who are responsible for spending it.
+The HBP should ensure that its governance structure is transparent and simple; fairly represents Partner organisations, funders and other stakeholders; and provides adequate accountability to all these parties; as well as including appropriate mechanisms for resolving conflicts.